haiaty/neverstoplearning-software-engineering/Learn/architecture_Lucid_variant.md

 * The only way to talk to the application, or the module if it is a modular monolith, is using **services** or **features**.
 It is forbidden to call an **operation** or **job** from another module.
 * Reduce at the minimun the cogntive load by using semantic variables names, adding semantic comments, separating visualy part of the code
+* Every instruction or block of related instructuons MUST be commented with an clear english explanation of what it does and why it was done in that way.
+Only exceptions are for self clear instructions.
-* Avoid state or a shared global state.
-All things needed for jobs/services/operations should be passed to it as its arguments
+* Avoid as much as possible state (ex: objects with state on the instance or $this) or a shared global state.
+All things needed for jobs/services/operations should be passed to it as its arguments.

 ATTENTION: we decided not to treat framework-related details and to let it be handled case by case.
 We want to be more